-Net capital gain from the disposition of property held for investment is the excess, if any, of net long-term capital gain over net short-term capital loss from the disposition of property held for investment.
+Net capital gain from the disposition of property held for investment is the excess, if any, of net long-term capital gain from the disposition of property held for investment over net short-term capital loss from the disposition of property held for investment.

 Capital gain distributions from mutual funds are treated as long-term capital gains.

-Line 4e
+Line 4

 Net capital gain from the disposition of property held for investment is excluded from investment income.
 However, you may elect to include in investment income all or part of the net capital gain from the disposition of property held for investment.
-If you make the election, you also must reduce the amount of net capital gain eligible for capital gains tax rates by the amount of net capital gain you included in investment income.
-Therefore, you should consider the effect on your tax using the capital gains tax rates before making this election.
+If you make this election, you must reduce the amount of net capital gain eligible for capital gains tax rates by the amount of net capital gain you included in investment income.
+Therefore, you should consider the tax effect of using the capital gains tax rates before making this election.
 Once made, the election may only be revoked with IRS consent.

-To make the election, enter on line 4e the amount that you elect to include in investment income.
+To make the election, enter on line 4e the amount you elect to include in investment income.
 Also enter this amount on line 21 of Schedule D (Form 1040), or on line 20 of Schedule D (Form 1041), if applicable.

-You must generally make this election on a timely filed return (including extensions) However, if you timely filed your return without making the election, you can also make the election on an amended return filed within 6 months of the due date of your return (excluding extensions).
+You must generally make this election on a timely filed return (including extensions).
+However, if you timely filed your return without making the election, you can also make the election on an amended return filed within 6 months of the due date of your return (excluding extensions).
 Write "Filed pursuant to section 301.9100-2" on the amended return and file it at the same place you filed the original return.